jburrows82/llmcord/README.md

 ...Or use any other OpenAI compatible API server.

+### YouTube Content Extraction
+- Include YouTube URLs directly in your query.
+- The bot automatically extracts the video's **title**, **description**, **channel name**, **transcript** (using `youtube-transcript-api`), and up to **50 top comments** (using YouTube Data API v3).
+- This extracted information is appended to your original query before being sent to the LLM, providing rich context for summarization, analysis, or question-answering based on the video content.
+- Handles multiple YouTube URLs within the same message.
+- **Requires a YouTube Data API v3 key** configured in `config.yaml`.

 ### Gemini Grounding with Sources
 - When using a compatible Gemini model (e.g., `gemini-2.0-flash`), the bot can automatically use Google Search to ground its responses with up-to-date information.
 - If a response was enhanced by grounding, a "Show Sources" button will appear below the message.